- Class: Mammalia

 Chinchilla chatter.
 Like most social mammals, chinchillas have a significant vocal repertoire.
 Ten different sounds, varying by behavioral context, are made while exploring, in response to predators, sexual encounters, and social behavior toward both friend and foe.
 All chinchillas “have a similar cry that is used commonly from birth,” notes the Merck Veterinary Manual.

 Family ties.
-Both the long-tailed and short-tailed chinchilla species are highly social animals, living in large colonies of up to 100 animals.
-Females are dominant and aggressive toward other females as well as the males during estrus, although serious fighting is rare in the wild.
+Both the long-tailed and short-tailed chinchilla are highly social, living in large colonies of up to 100 individuals.
+Females are dominant and aggressive toward other females as well as the males during estrus, although serious fighting is rare.

 After an estrous cycle of 38 days, females may have two or even three litters per year.
 The breeding season is November to May in the Northern Hemisphere.
 Litter size ranges from one to six, but two is the average number of offspring.
 They are born fully furred and with their eyes and ears open.
 Young become sexually mature at around eight months of age.

-Unlike other rodent species, males stick around and may assist with parental duties like babysitting.
+Unlike other rodents, males stick around and may assist with parental duties like babysitting.
 Should a female be unable to nurse her offspring, another female may step up to feed the youngsters.

 AT THE ZOO